This website is currently under construction. Thank you for your patience.

-Unlike other industrial machines, robots are able to work with any material possible.
+Robots are able to work with any material possible.
 Weight, tooling and safety considerations limit some material choices.
 Book a robotics lab consultation to discuss your material choices.
 Any materials supplied by students will also need an MSDS.

 I am excited to use the robots, but also overwhelmed.
 Can you help me?

 Of course.
 We recognise that learning to use advanced manufacturing technologies is a difficult and time-consuming undertaking.
 The Robotics Lab team are here to help you.
 You can come talk to us at any time (although we suggest you book a consultation), send us an email or read through our knowledge base.

 I want to use the robots for something that is not already described on your website.
 What should I do?